 Fourth Tactic: Compromise

-Sometimes some battles are just best left unfought.
-Rather than getting into a fight with somebody about which language to speak, the best course of action would be to avoid people who want to speak English with you (against your will) in France.
-Quite frankly, you should not settle for speaking English in France if you don't want to.
+Sometimes some battles are just best left unsought.
+Rather than getting into an argument with somebody about which language to speak, the best course of action would be to avoid people who want to speak English with you (against your will) in France.
+Quite frankly, you should not settle for speaking English in France if you don’t want to.
 If you think about it, English is a hot commodity in France and English courses cost hundreds to thousands of dollars.
 Instead of letting people get their free English practice with you, simply leave.

-Alternative: Find French friends who want to speak French!
-Or those who don't know English
+Alternative: Find French friends who want to speak French or Frenchies who don’t know English!

 Save yourself the hassle and create a French network of friends and acquaintances who want to speak French with you!
 This may be hard at first, but it would pay off in the long run.